 Kingston University offers a great summer program that begins in late June and runs through the end of July.
 Students may take 1 or 2 courses in specific topics.
 Course topics include British Art and Culture, Museums, Theater, Shakespeare and International Business just to name a few.

 Kingston has a limited amount of accommodation in halls of residence and this is normally allocated to first year students.
 Visiting students who are attending for the whole year may apply for a room in a residence hall.
 Most are self-catering single rooms with shared bathrooms and kitchens but some en-suite rooms are available at a slightly higher rent.
 Students are required to sign an agreement for 40 weeks.

 Because of the need to sign up for 40 weeks, accommodation in halls is not practical for students attending for a semester, although a few rooms may be available in the spring semester.
 We recommend “applying for lodgings” or renting a room in a local home within easy travelling distance of campus.
 You will have a single room and access to a kitchen to prepare your own meals.
 Kingston’s accommodation office will help students secure lodgings.

 Many students would prefer a flat or a bed-sit where there is no resident landlord.
 Students must rely on their own efforts to find such accommodation.
 It is scarce and expensive and we do not recommend students to do this.
 Details of letting agents in the area will be sent to the students on request.

-If you are studying in the UK for 6 months or less you do not need a student visa.
+If you are a US passport holder studying in the UK for 6 months or less you do not need a student visa.
 Visas are required for students studying in the UK for a full academic year.